natalieagus/50002/docs/Labs/mhp.md

 3. [ ] 7

 #### How many inputs (NOR)?
 We know that we can supply 2 independent inputs to each NAND logic gates inside 74HC00.
-How many independent input(s) can we supply to a single NOR gate inside 74HC04?
+How many independent input(s) can we supply to a single INV inside 74HC04?

 > The answer can be found in the boolean expression under "General description" section of its [datasheet](https://assets.nexperia.com/documents/data-sheet/74HC_HCT02.pdf).

 1. [ ] 1
 2. [x] 2
   > Correct.
 We also have 3-input, 4-input, ...
 N-input NOR/NAND/XOR etc gates too.
-3. [ ] 3
+1. [ ] 3
-4. [ ] 4
+2. [ ] 4

 </div>